Jaywick: Environmental risk

 During the North Sea flood of 1953, Jaywick was flooded, resulting in the deaths of 35 people.
 Since then, sea defences have been put in place and many precautions have been made to avoid flooding.
-Coastal Jaywick has benefited from 30,000 cubic metres of dredged sand as part of a £9.4m upgrade.
+Coastal Jaywick has benefited from 30,000 cubic metres (40,000 cu. yd.) of dredged sand as part of a £9.4m upgrade.
 The residential areas are categorised as having the highest risk of flooding in the country, and a council report anticipated that global warming would increase the risk to human life in Jaywick from flooding over the next 50 to 75 years.
 The area would be the first to be hit by floods in the event of a tidal surge over the marshes surrounding St Osyth.

 The main road into the village is close to sea level and there is the potential risk that a flood could cut off access for emergency services.
 Many roads, particularly around Brooklands, are unadopted without any public funding, hindering emergency access and giving the area a "run down" look.
 Because properties are sited on marshland, road improvements tend to have a short lifespan and are quickly damaged in bad weather.
 In December 2013, due to a severe flood risk, all residents in Jaywick were asked by Essex Police to temporarily leave the area, to be rehoused temporarily in school buildings around Clacton.
 A similar exercise happened in January 2017 following a threat of coastal flooding, involving the potential evacuation of 2,500 homes in Jaywick and nearby Lee-over-Sands.